xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    ![Screenshot of the hello world app running in a browser at localhost:3000 showing a connected Ethereum account address, a Send gm button, and a gm message below the button](img/send-gm.png)

-The app includes only the code required to accomplish these steps, and nothing more.
+The app includes only the code required to accomplish these steps and nothing more.
 This helps keep the codebase relatively bite-sized so that developers of all skill levels can ease into learning the basics of building a messaging app with XMTP.

 Completing this tutorial doesn't cost you any Ether.
+At this time, all messaging with XMTP is free.
+To learn more, see [Will XMTP charge messaging fees?](/docs/dev-concepts/faq#will-xmtp-charge-messaging-fees)

 ## Prerequisites